Table of contents

 Telecommunication firms have historically encountered numerous challenges arising from diverse issues, such as network operation and infrastructure issues, intricate networking systems, inefficient resource utilization, customer support challenges, network outages, and the growing bandwidth demand.

 Integrating automation and artificial intelligence (AI) in the telecommunications sector enhances the potential for generating substantial revenue, fortifies customer relationships through identifying individualized needs, and enhances network capabilities.
+AI for IT operations is crucial in improving network management and service delivery, enabling more proactive and efficient issue resolution.

 As of 2023, the AI domain in the telecom industry is marked by significant growth, with a market size of USD 841.85 million in 2023 and a projected increase to USD 2808.96 million by 2028, representing a notable Compound Annual Growth Rate (CAGR) of 27.25% from 2023 to 2030.